BPHL-Molecular/Daytona_dengue/README.md

 Docker ( https://www.docker.com/ ) is needed if you select docker to run containers in the pipeline.

-SLURM is needed if you plan use slurm to load the pipeline to run at high performance computing cluster.
+SLURM is needed if you plan use slurm to run the pipeline at HPC.

 ## Before running
 If the referene genomes donot have index, using a command below to generate their index files and to put them in the same directory before running the pipeline.